Who We Are

 Why do so many people belong to the OFAH?

 Some OFAH members wouldn’t go anywhere without the protection of $5 million in OFAH member fishing and hunting public liability insurance.
-Some members believe they have a responsibility to always be informed on hunting and fishing issues, which they read about every month in their members’ only section of Ontario OUT OF DOORS magazine, and some members enjoy the OFAH member discounts provided by our various Affinity Partners.
+Some members believe they have a responsibility to always be informed on hunting and fishing issues, which they read about every month in Ontario OUT OF DOORS magazine, and some members enjoy the OFAH member discounts provided by our various Affinity Partners.

 Preferences for membership benefits may vary but every OFAH member would agree that hunting and fishing is a way of life that’s worth fighting for – and, that’s what OFAH membership is all about.